janaviiii6/aegis/README.md

 ## 🌐 Why Aegis Exists

-In today’s world, a brand’s reputation doesn’t fall because of a bad product —
-it falls because of a **bad narrative**.
+In today’s world, a brand’s reputation doesn’t fall because of a bad product,  it falls because of a **bad narrative**.

 A single tweet with an edited screenshot.
 A Reddit thread with exaggerated claims.